 Near Coolidge Corner in Brookline last week, bartender Ben Fisher said he is looking forward to fewer restrictions and a freer social life.
 But it’s become second nature to wear a mask, even to check on the laundry in his building, and he said he still recoils a bit when approaching someone without a mask.

-“I think our brains are going to have to re-learn for a while,” Fisher said as he poured afternoon drinks behind a glass barrier and wearing a mask at Grainne O’Malley’s.
-“And sometimes it’s not easy to re-learn.”
+“I think our brains are going to have to relearn for a while,” Fisher said as he poured afternoon drinks behind a glass barrier while wearing a mask at Grainne O’Malley’s.
+“And sometimes it’s not easy to relearn.”

 Public health experts now expect the coronavirus will be with us for years to come, though they hope it will diminish to a low-level threat, rather than an urgent danger defining daily reality.
 Nonetheless, with widespread vaccination, the pandemic will continue to recede, and the country will inch closer to normalcy.

 About half of Americans are apprehensive about returning to in-person interactions after the pandemic, according to a report from the American Psychological Association.
-And even as the threat of coronavirus subsides, it’s difficult psychologically to navigate the gray area between risky and safe, behavioral scientists said.
+And even as the threat of the virus subsides, it’s difficult psychologically to navigate the gray area between risky and safe, behavioral scientists said.